cjmcdonald42/mxMoodle/blocks/mxschool_dash_nurse/README.md

-# Middlesex's Dashboard Block for the Deans
+# Middlesex's Dashboard Block for the Healthcenter

 Moodle block plugin written for Middlesex.
 Middlesex is an independent secondary school for boarding and day students in grades 9-12.
 Learn more at <https://mxschool.edu>.

 Moodle is the world’s open source learning platform.
 Learn more at <https://moodle.org>.

 ## Package Description
-This block provides an interface for the deans to easily access all of the pages defined in the local_mxschool and local_signout plugins.
+This block provides links for the Healthcenter staff to easily access our new MX Health Pass system and related pages.

 ## Dependencies
 This plugin has the following dependencies: